-A single integer fesaible solution is found during the Branch-and-Bound search.
+One more integer feasible solution is found during the Branch-and-Bound search.
 The search has been completed, this means that optimality of this solution has been proven (we may have chosen to stop the search, for example, after a given number of nodes, in which case it may not be possible to prove optimality or even to find the best solution).